CMSgov/CMCS-DSG-DSS-Certification-Staging/Ongoing Reporting/Interoperability (IO) API Metrics/readme.md

 The state should complete the “Metric Data” tab per the instructions in the first row of the tab.

 ## An Example ORW
-The following ORW file contains definitions for the CMS-required API metrics and sample state-specific metrics.
+The following ORW file contains definitions for the CMS-required API metrics and example state-specific metrics.
 The state may download it and use it as a template.
-Note that the sample state-specific metrics illustrate the correct reporting format only and do NOT represent default metrics.
+Note that the example state-specific metrics illustrate the correct reporting format only and do NOT represent default metrics.

 [Interoperability API Metrics Example ORW](../../Interoperability%20API%20Metrics%20Example%20ORW.xlsx)